tantainnovative/ndpr-toolkit/DEPLOYMENT_GUIDE.md

 # NDPR-Toolkit Deployment Guide

-This guide provides step-by-step instructions for deploying the NDPR-Toolkit to Vercel and setting up the CI/CD pipeline.
+This guide provides step-by-step instructions for deploying the NDPR-Toolkit to GitHub Pages and setting up the CI/CD pipeline.

 ## Initial Setup and Push to GitHub